kubernetes/website/content/en/docs/setup/best-practices/certificates.md

 ## Where certificates are stored

-If you install Kubernetes with kubeadm, certificates are stored in `/etc/kubernetes/pki`.
-All paths in this documentation are relative to that directory.
+If you install Kubernetes with kubeadm, most certificates are stored in `/etc/kubernetes/pki`.
+All paths in this documentation are relative to that directory, with the exception of user account certificates (which are in `/etc/kubernetes`).
+The following diagram:

 ## Configure certificates manually

-If you don't want kubeadm to generate the required certificates, you can create them in either of the following ways.
+If you don't want kubeadm to generate the required certificates, you can create them using a single root CA or by providing all certificates.
+See [Certificates](/docs/tasks/administer-cluster/certificates/) for details on creating your own certificate authority and certificates and [Certificate Management with kubeadm](/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/) for more on managing certificates.

 ### Single root CA